aurelia/aurelia/docs/user-docs/developer-guides/scenarios/bindingcommand.md

 }
 ```

-A binding command must return `CommandType.IgnoreAttr` from the `type` property.
+A binding command must return `'IgnoreAttr'` from the `type` property.
 This tells the template compiler that the binding command takes over the processing of the attribute.

 The more interesting part of the interface is the `build` method.
 The template compiler calls this method to build binding instructions.
 The `info` parameter contains information about the element, the attribute name, the bindable definition (if present), and the custom element/attribute definition (if present).
 The `parser` parameter is used to parse the attribute value into an expression.
 The `mapper` parameter of [type `IAttrMapper`](./attributemapper.md) is used to determine the binding mode, the target property name, etc. (for more information, refer to the [documentation](./extending-templating-syntax.md)).
 In short, here comes your logic to convert the attribute information into a binding instruction.